Scan Talk # 3 – Not all glass negatives are equal

 Edges of the negative show significant damagespossiblyrarelyOriginal glass negatives are older and more fragile and thus more prone to damages

-Handwritten notes at the edge of the framepossiblynoHandwritten IDs usually were removed during editing so these can be an indicator for an original glass negative plate (step 1)
+Handwritten notes at the edge of the framepossiblynoHandwritten IDs usually were removed during editing so so the resulting master (step 4) would not show them

-Multiple images on a single negative platenopossiblyMulti image postcards were composed from multiple bespoke photo prints (step 2) so the glass negative must be a derivative.
+Multiple images on a single negative platenopossiblyMulti image postcards were composed from multiple bespoke photo prints (step 2) and not in-camera

 In any event, it is fun to work with glass negatives, so go get one.
 Prices are between 5 and 20 Euro per glass negative.
 In rare cases you may find lots for less than 5 Euro per image, but these are typically original family photos (of people you don’t know) or derivatives of regions you’re not interested in.
 But they should be sufficient for getting a first impression and gathering experience.